benjaminion/upgrading-ethereum-book/src/book.md

     validator_index: ValidatorIndex
 ```

 Voluntary exit messages are how a validator signals that it wants to cease being a validator.
-Blocks containg `VoluntaryExit` data for an epoch later than the current epoch are invalid, so nodes should buffer or ignore any future-dated exits they see.
+Blocks containing `VoluntaryExit` data for an epoch later than the current epoch are invalid, so nodes should buffer or ignore any future-dated exits they see.

 `VoluntaryExit` objects are never used naked; they are always wrapped up into a [`SignedVoluntaryExit`](/part3/containers/envelopes#signedvoluntaryexit) object.